 On Rosh Hashanah, the Jewish New Year, challah is shaped in a round coil to symbolize eternal life, or the soul’s ascension, depending on whom you ask.
 There are actually many folkloric forms of challah, each with a spiritual story to back up its shape.

 For everyday meals, you can also buy challah baked into a rectangular loaf, like sandwich bread.
-Challah has become so assimilated in New York City that it is carried in every supermarket.
+Challah has become so assimilated in New York City that it’s carried in every supermarket.
 Restaurants make French toast with it.
 Diners, which are often owned by Greeks, acknowledge the New York Jewish tastes of their customers, even if they are not Jewish, by always putting challah in their bread baskets.
 Challah is one of the many ethnic foods that have gone through the immigrant experience.

 Yes, of course you could buy this at a local bakery.
 But where’s the satisfaction in that?